-In this blog, we’ll explain what a DVIR is, when it's required, how it works, and the benefits of using electronic DVIRs.
+In this article, we’ll explain what a DVIR is, when it’s required, how it works, and the benefits of using electronic DVIRs.

 So what is a DVIR exactly?
 And how does it work?

-DVIR, meaning Driver Vehicle Inspection Report, is a daily report that drivers have to complete for commercial motor vehicles.
+A DVIR (Driver Vehicle Inspection Report) is a daily report that drivers have to complete for commercial motor vehicles.

 This includes a pre-trip inspection and a post-trip inspection.
 These are completed before and after the driver’s shift.